-GOH institutions involved in the importation of food and agricultural products are the Secretariat of Agriculture and Livestock (SAG) and the Secretariat of Health (MOH).
-SAG has the National Plant, Animal Health and Food Safety Service (SENASA) as its main regulatory agency.
-SENASA is responsible for the inspection of all agricultural products that enter Honduras.
+GOH institutions involved in the importation of food and agricultural products are the National Plant, Animal Health and Food Safety Service (SENASA) and the new Sanitary Regulation Agency (ARSA).
+SENASA issues the import permits and regulates the inspection of all agricultural products that enter Honduras.
+ARSA is in charge of the sanitary registration and inspection of food products approved to be sold at the retail and wholesale level.